 If you’ve been following the local news recently, you may be aware of the current spat between Airbnb and NYC’s Comptroller Scott Stringer.
 In a report released in May, Stringer stated that Airbnb is responsible for nearly 10% of rental increases in NYC between 2009 and 2016.
-The home-sharing site has been on the defensive since then and even answered Stringer’s report with an open letter from Airbnb’s head of global policy.
+Since then, the home-sharing site has been on the defensive and even answered Stringer’s report with an open letter from Airbnb’s head of global policy.
 One thing for sure, the controversy over the exact impact of Airbnb on the NYC housing market is sure to continue.

 All that said, homeowners shouldn’t let the controversy put them off using the site.
-It can be a valuable source of income, and it’s helped many NYC residents avoid foreclosures.
+It can be a valuable source of income, and it’s helped many New York City residents avoid foreclosures.
 Just make sure you do it legally.
 The new requirements on home-sharing have been a cause of confusion for older users and newbies alike.

-Here’s what you need to understand about listing your NYC apartment on Airbnb.
+Here’s what you need to understand about listing your New York City apartment on Airbnb.

 So what’s the deal?So what’s the deal?

-The reason for the new laws is that most Airbnb rentals were found to be violating both state and local laws.
+The new laws are that most Airbnb rentals were found to be violating both state and local laws.
 Many building owners, it appears, were renting out multiple units at the same time.
 Effectively turned them into hotels while allowing the owners to avoid paying for a pesky hotel license.
 In response to this, Airbnb no longer permits hosts to have more than one listing at the same address.
 But hosts can still have listings at different addresses.

 Under the NY State Multiple Dwelling Law (MDL), which covers buildings with three or more units, rentals of fewer than 30 days are prohibited.
 Unless a permeant resident is present for the time, the guest is staying.
 Take note; this permeant resident must be a “natural person.”
 Meaning a human being, which eliminates corporate hosts.
 To be granted legal, these units must be occupied by the same person or family for no less than 30 consecutive days.